RiccardoMasutti/btcpayserver-doc-1/docs/FAQ/FAQ-Deployment.md

 ### How can I modify or deactivate environment variables?

-In BTCPay, various options are activated through environment variables.
+In BTCPay, various options are activated through **environment variables**.
 You can modify or delete any of these options using command lines by exporting the new value with `export {environment variable}="{value}"` and then running `. ./btcpay-setup.sh -i` again.

 For example, let's say I want to deactivate Tor for my BTCPay server: